HomeBlogLake Tahoe Farmers Markets

 • Downtown Truckee

-• Starts June 22nd – Ends August 10th
+• Starts June 18th – Ends August 6th, 2026

-Hosted by the Truckee Downtown Merchant’s Association, Truckee Thursdays is a once monthly street festival celebrating all things Truckee.
+Hosted by the Truckee Downtown Merchant’s Association, Truckee Thursdays is a once-monthly street festival celebrating all things Truckee.
 Your old favorite and soon-to-be new favorite breweries, shops, artisans, authors, restaurants and beyond will all have a presence there.
 Dance in the streets to live music, bring the kids for crafts & activities, enjoy a few pints in the beer garden; it’s truly the ultimate summertime event and not to be missed.